frontenddogma/web-development-glossary/manuscript/r.md

 Restricted production
 : A statement like `break` or `continue` that, when followed by a line terminator, triggers the automatic insertion of a semicolon (ASI).

+Reverse proxy
+: A reverse proxy is a type of proxy server that retrieves resources on behalf of a client from one or more servers.
+These resources are then returned to the client, appearing as if they originated from the reverse proxy server itself.
+Popular web servers often use reverse-proxying functionality to shield application frameworks of weaker HTTP capabilities, where “weaker” means limitations to handle excessive load or a great variety of request formats.&nbsp;[†](#w-reverse-proxy)

 Revision control
 : → Version control